-This tech demo lets you move around a map of 512x512 tiles (8x8 pixels each) which gets streamed from the SD card in real time.
+This tech demo lets you move around a large map (size: 3840x3072 pixels, 480x384 tiles of 8x8 pixels each or 48x48 blocks of 80x64 pixels each) that gets streamed from the SD card in real time.
 It also lets you add/remove blocks and these changes will be saved to the SD card right away.

-Writing changes to the SD card is as simple as calculating the current block position you're about to edit and writing a new value to both the SD card file and tilebuffer.
+Making changes to the map is as simple as translating the cursor position to the position in the SD card file and writing the new value to it.

 D-pad: Move around

 Currently all 4 buffers get looped through to draw the tiles in them even when they are only partially visible or not visible at all.
 I'm sure it's possible to improve this to lower CPU load.

 You must be logged in in order to post a message on the forum